-CAUTION - To avoid possible injury, observe the following safety rules BEFORE_OPERATING the backhoe:
+CAUTION - To avoid possible injury, observe the following safety rules BEFORE OPERATING the backhoe:

 - 1. BE SURE area is clear of underground utilities or other hazards. - 2.
 POSITION a barricade around work area. - 3.
-PROVIDE adequate front end weight to counter-balance backhoe at all times.
-20% of the total tractor, loader, backhoe weight must be on the tractor front axle. - 4.
+PROVIDE adequate front end weight to counter-balance backhoe at all times. - 4.
 KEEP bystanders a safe distance away.